Login

 Grant Information

-We are looking to fund innovative ideas, processes or technologies to support sustainable production, products and packaging in the fresh produce, food and drink supply chain.
+We are looking to fund innovative ideas, processes, or technologies to support sustainable production, products and packaging in the horticulture, food and drink supply chain.

 Who can apply?

-Applicants must be a business operating in the horticultural and plant-based food and drink industries, or propose a project which will positively impact these sectors.
+Your business must operate in the horticultural and plant-based food and drink industries, or propose a project which will positively impact these sectors.

 The lead applicant must be a Kent or Medway-based micro, small or medium sized business.
 At least 75% of project activity needs to take place in the Kent and Medway region.
 You must also demonstrate impact on the Kent and Medway economy.